How to Use Car Research Tools

 - Transportation.gov – Website for the U.S. Department of Transportation

 Auto Repossession and Recovery Services

-Following are recovery and repossession resources.
+The following are recovery and repossession resources.
 Vehicles are repossessed when buyers default on the repayment of the debt on the car, usually in the form of an installment loan).
 When buyers stop paying the loan or miss too many payments, the owner of the debt contracts with companies or individuals that provide automobile repossession services.
-Providers of these services are often known as as “repo” services or “repo men.
+Providers of these services are often known as “repo” services or “repo men.

 Private investigators sometimes specialize in providing repossession services.
 To hire a private investigator, please visit our Private Investigator Directory.

 American Recovery Association – The American Recovery Association (ARA) is an organization of over 275 professional repossession agents in all fifty states and some foreign countries.
 The American Recovery Association is the largest and most respected of all automobile repossession associations.
 This is a repossession directory of the finest, most established recovery agents in the country.

 Automobile Accident Investigations and Reconstruction – Learn about the accident investigation and reconstruction process.

 If you have any questions about this list of car research tools, please post a comment below.